Clinical Assistant Professor, Physical Therapy

 1640 W. Roosevelt Rd., 308A DHSP

-Dr. Ozemek's research interests focus on studying the effects of physical activity and exercise on cardiac and vascular function in healthy and diseased populations as well as elucidating the role of sex hormones on cardiovascular aging.
+Dr. Ozemek's research interests focus on studying the effects of physical activity and exercise on cardiovascular function in healthy and diseased populations, exploring interventions that promote regular physical activity participation and investigating strategies that enhance the delivery of cardiac rehabilitation with the aim of optimizing patient outcomes.
 He has had extensive experience working in clinical settings that provide exercise testing, prescription, and monitoring services for outpatient cardiac patients, bariatric surgery patients, cancer patients, and older adult populations.

 PhD, Clinical Exercise Physiology, Ball State University, 2014